MicrosoftDocs/xamarin-docs/docs/ios/get-started/installation/mac.md

 # Installing and Configuring Xamarin.iOS on a Mac

 > [!NOTE]
-> This content has moved to the Visual Studio for Mac install guides on [docs.microsoft.com](/visualstudio/mac/installation).
+> This content has moved to the [Visual Studio for Mac install guides](/visualstudio/mac/installation).

 ## Related Links